Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 Low Allergy Pets

-If you’re looking for a low allergy pet, the Cocker Spaniel may not be the ideal choice for you.
+If you’re looking for a low allergy pet, the Cocker Spaniel may not be the best choice for you.

 Their beautiful double coat sheds regularly and requires routine grooming.

-Although there is no dog that’s completely hypoallergenic, there are some breeds who are considered low shedders.
+There is no dog that’s completely hypoallergenic.
+But there are some breeds who are considered low shedders.

 When dogs lose less hair and release less dander into the environment, it can reduce your allergy symptoms.